miraisolutions/Covid19/README.md

 Bumbeishvili](https://github.com/bumbeishvili) for his
 [work](https://github.com/bumbeishvili/covid19-daily-data).

-**Update XX of June 2020**, Data from few European countries have been readjusted recently, getting this update has given us the push to switch to a new and richer data source.
+**Update 4th of July 2020**, Data from few European countries have been readjusted recently, getting this update has given us the push to switch to a new and richer data source.
 We have decided for the [COVID 19 Data Hub](https://covid19datahub.io/) project led by [Emanuele